google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

 - Normalize compound assignment, increment and decrement operations for long and boxed objects.
 Refer to previous dicussion at cl/101709039 and cl/98361767.
 - Use annotation @abstract for abstract methods. (b/24539710).
+- Namespace on @JsMethod can only be defined on native static methods.
+Refer to previous discussion at cl/106852320.

 ## Tasks
 - Add a Closure pass to get back the 2% regression introduced in cl/104162467.